Andrejs Gražulis

-Andrejs Gražulis (born 21 July 1993) is a Latvian professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
+Andrejs Gražulis (born 21 July 1993) is a Latvian professional basketball player for Pallacanestro Cantù of the Italian Lega Basket Serie A (LBA).
+Internationally he represents the Latvian national team.

 Early career

 Gražulis started playing organized basketball at the age of 16.
 His main sport as a young teenager had been athletics, but in 2009 he was discovered during open try-outs held by BK Ventspils.
 He joined Ventspils youth academy and later started playing for its main team.

 Professional career

 On 14 July 2017 Gražulis signed with Parma Basket of the VTB United League for the 2017–18 season.
 He spent the 2019-20 season with Derthona where he averaged 16.8 points and 8.3 rebounds in Serie A2.
 Gražulis signed with Allianz Trieste on 19 June 2020.
 He averaged 8.3 points and 5.6 rebounds per game.
 On 3 July 2021 Gražulis re-signed with the team.

 On 17 June 2022 he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

 On 30 June 2024, Gražulis signed with Virtus Bologna of the Lega Basket Serie A and the EuroLeague.
 On 1 April 2025, he was loaned to Joventut Badalona of the Liga ACB for the rest of the season.

 On July 3, 2025, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).
+However, before the season could even start, he suffered a severe injury with the Latvian national team, and he was never able to suit up for the team.

+He signed with Italian Lega Basket Serie A team Pallacanestro Cantù in the summer of 2026.